Suffering

 In other words, we identify with, take personally, and cling to what is experienced through the Five Aggregates, suffering because we ignore the truth: that what is experienced here is not absolute reality, but is conditioned by past causes, present conditions, and the distortions and imperfections of the world.

-Contemplation: Clinging To Sensual Pleasures
+Contemplation: Clinging to Sensual Pleasures

 All of us develop desires and preferences, our own ways of finding pleasure and happiness in the world.
 We believe this makes us individuals, separate from others.
 But when enjoying a favorite pleasure, pause and contemplate: